 A wider bowl creates a larger surface area to let ethanol evaporate.

 It also allows for a safe swirl and creates more distance between the wine and us.
 This way more ethanol dissipates while more oxygen goes through the wine before it reaches us.

-The bowl for Bordeaux wines is not as wide as that for Burgundy, but larger than for wines like Chianti or Zinfandel.
-Typically, you want to look for at least 20 oz capacity.
+The bowl for Bordeaux wines is not as wide as that for Burgundy, but larger than for wines from Chianti or Zinfandel wines.
+Typically, you want to look for at least a 20 oz capacity.

 Why the Wide Rim for Bordeaux?